 - transfer is requested (other than in those instances cited above) by a parent/guardian and the principal of each school involved supports the request

-- a student is expelled from a school.
-For students of compulsory school age, the principal of the school from which the student has been expelled is responsible for ensuring enrolment in another school or registered training organisation; in consultation with the regional office
+- a student is expelled from a school via the formal expulsion policy.
+For students of compulsory school age, the principal of the school from which the student has been expelled is responsible for ensuring enrolment in another school or registered training organisation; in consultation with the local area team and regional office.

 For all other transfers where the parent appeals against the Principal’s decision to not enrol the:

 - transferring principal makes recommendations to the regional director

 Additionally, schools should note that they cannot enrol international students wishing to transfer from another school (prior to the student completing six months of the principal course of study) without a release letter issued by the Department's International Education Division, see: ISP Quality Standards and School Resources, under